In this article:

 Step 3: Collaborate

-While it's important to set expectations, it’s also important to collaborate with your third parties whose grades should improve.
+While it is important to set expectations, it’s also important to collaborate with your third parties whose grades should improve.

-With Score Planner, you can either generate an automated plan or create a plan customized to the vendor based on your needs.
+With an Action Plan, you can either generate an automated plan or create a plan customized to the vendor based on your needs.
 Business relationships require the same level of communication as personal ones.
-With Score Planner, you can communicate better with your third- and fourth-party business partners.
+Action plan help you can communicate better with your third- and fourth-party business partners.
 Giving them insight into the security issues that matter so you can foster a stronger, more secure working relationship.

 We see that most organizations want to have greater influence over their vendor’s continuous security management — they want vendors to be proactive in monitoring and improving their Scorecard issues and overall grade.
 Customers appreciate that Scorecard provides an independent, objective, and consistent standard for evaluating security posture.